virtual-kubelet/systemk/README.md

 We store a bunch of k8s meta data inside the unit in a `[X-kubernetes]` section.
 Whenever we want to know a pod state vks will query systemd and read the unit file back.
 This way we know the status and have access to all the meta data.

-Storage is handled by systemd.
-Every mountpoint will be bind mounted into the container.
-All storage is done on disk in the /var/run directory, and those directories will, as said, be bind mounted to the unit.

-Two paths: "/var" and "/run" are a TemporaryFileSystem.

 ### Limitations